AaronBray/AaronBray.github.io/_posts/2025-09-05-Bounty-Hacker.md

 $ hydra -l <user> -P <passwd_file> ssh://<target_ip>
 {% endhighlight bash %}

-Looking at our scan results we can that hydra was able to find a valid password in the text file
+Looking at our scan results we can that hydra was able to find a valid password

 ![img]({{ '/assets/images/8-bountyhacker.png' | relative_url }}){: .center-image }